 In addition, Saint Xavier University is a member of the Reis Biological Field Station Consortium.
 Membership allows faculty the use of the station for field trips/courses and gives SXU students access to all summer field courses offered by any of the Consortium schools.

-Meet Logan Copeland, a senior biology major at Saint Xavier University.
+Meet Logan Copeland, an alumni biology major at Saint Xavier University.
 Logan has held leadership positions as an Orientation Leader, Resident Peer Academic Leader, Resident Assistant and SXC President.